Skip to Content

 14. Program Objectives – statements specifying desired knowledge, skills, behaviors, or attitudes to be developed as a result of educational experiences.
 To the extent possible, objectives are expected to be behavioral (i.e., observable and measurable).

-15. Qualifications of Faculty for Baccalaureate Program – to meet minimum SACSCOC standards (as defined in SACSCOC Principles of Accreditation Comprehensive Standard 6.2 a.), at least 25 percent of the course hours in each major at the baccalaureate level are taught by faculty members holding an appropriate terminal degree, usually the earned doctorate or the equivalent of the terminal degree.
+15. Qualifications of Faculty for Baccalaureate Program – to meet minimum SACSCOC standards (as defined in SACSCOC Principles of Accreditation Comprehensive Standard 6.2 a.), at least 25 percent of the course hours in each major at the baccalaureate level will be taught by faculty members holding an appropriate terminal degree, usually the earned doctorate or the equivalent of the terminal degree.
 Beyond that minimum standard, the percentage of faculty with terminal degrees shall compare favorably to the percentage of faculty with terminal degrees at similar programs in the state and nation.
 With few exceptions, the master’s degree should be the minimum educational attainment for faculty teaching in baccalaureate programs.

 16. Qualifications of Faculty for Master’s Programs – to meet minimum SACSCOC standards, faculty supporting the master’s degree programs shall have terminal degrees, unless the institution determines other qualifications (as defined in SACSCOC Principles of Accreditation, Comprehensive Standard 6.2 a.) are a factor in effective teaching and student learning.